plone/training/deployment/in_operation.rst

 This is a pretty typical login that creates handy tunnels between ports on your local machine with matching haproxy-admin, varnish and haproxy front-end ports on the remote server.

-While you're logged in, check out the status of the ``supervisor`` process-control system, which is used to launch your Zope/Plone processes.
+While you're logged in, check out the status of the :program:`supervisor` process-control system, which is used to launch your Zope/Plone processes.

 .. code-block:: shell-session